binsec/tutorial-pldi2025/docs/tutorial-basics/intro-reverse.md

 # Reverse in a nutshell

-In this chapter, we are going to cover the basics of reverse-engineering an executable file.
+In this preparatory chapter, we are going to cover the basics of reverse-engineering an executable file.
+If you are already familiar with binary file format, you can skip and directly go to the [next chapter](intro-symex.md).

 We are going to use the tiny ELF executable `fibonacci` <a href={useBaseUrl("/bin/fibonacci")} download><Icon icon="fa-solid fa-file-arrow-down" /></a> as a running example, paving the way to the next chapter.